codered-by-ec-council/Applied-DNS-Security/README.md

-# Applied-DNS-Security
+# Big-Data-Analysis-with-Splunk
-Applied DNS Security, by EC-Council
+Big Data Analysis with Splunk, by EC-Council